Sharon Fechter, Ph.D., Interim Dean of Humanities, Professor of Spanish

 Professor Sarah Campbell received a B.A. in Latin American Studies and an M.A. in Spanish from the University of Virginia.
 Before coming to Montgomery College, she taught Spanish classes at the University of Virginia, the Graduate School at USDA, Northern Virginia Community College, Mesa College San Diego, and Mt.
 San Jacinto College.
 She is currently writing her dissertation, "Bourbon (Re)Conquests: Epic, Empire, and Enlightenment from Madrid to Mexico City," and recently presented on eighteenth-century Hispanic epic and blended learning in community colleges at professional conferences.
 She has been teaching at Montgomery College since the fall of 2008 and is the Faculty Liaison to the Digital Language Lab.

 Chris Collins, M.A., Coordinator of Philosophy, Professor of Philosophy

 Office: MT 405

 Professor Collins earned his M.A. in philosophy at West Chester University; he taught philosophy courses there as well as at Montgomery County Community college in Pennsylvania.
 He is interested in multiculturalism and specializes in the thought of John Dewey.
 Professor Collins also teaches at a local high school.

-Cristina Daley Butler, M.A., Coordinator of World Languages, DLL Liaison, Assistant Professor of Spanish
+Cristina Daley Butler, M.A., Acting Department Chair of World Languages and Philosophy, Assistant Professor of Spanish

 Professor Cristina D. Butler earned her Bachelor of Arts